Brian-Elbel-s-Research-Projects/project-overview/generic_documentation.md

   - We run some combination of open time, different baseline, macronutrient, daypart/time of day, new menu item, top selling items, overall quantity of sales and per-food-item-category quantity of sales follow-up analyses

 **- group == 2 for orangey liney**
+  - be sure to incorporate a clear delineation for the difference in pre and post values in the trend object so that they can be plotted correctly; this can be accomplished by assigning the pre-post differenced values their own group (and group==0 and group==1 are already used, so this can be done with group==2).

 **- trend**
+  - This is part of the chunk for creating DID plots; the trend object is initialized as an empty object, then the DiD analysis is conducted.
+The tmp1, tmp2, and tmp objects are used to hold the (baseline and endline separately) point estimates of the monthly average calorie changes differenced from the reference month; the tmp1 and tmp2 objects are combined into a single object which contains the pre mean, post mean, and their difference; this is then significance tested in a forloop using the tmp object; the p values in tmp are merged onto the respective tmp1 object months

 **- matching**
   - We use a 5:1 mahalanobis matching with replacement as pre-processing to trim the pool of potential matches, followed by a 3:1 without replacement cbps match to finalize the dataset.
 This is conducted only for the California dataset since the smaller locations (with n=1, n=3, and one n=16) are not expected to produce effect matching.
 Synthetic Controls for California are scheduled to be tested, as of 3/22/23, so the Mahalanobis+CBPS approach is being phased out.